fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/GitHub/step2.md

 ![](media/2023-09-15_13-53-43.png)

+## For Windows Self-hosted Runners

+TODO!
+Sorry, I haven't had time to test this yet.

 ### Verify that the runner is registered

 After the previous has been done, you should be able to verify within the organization or the repository that the runner is registered.